Slideshow-digital/slideshow-documentation/docs/documentation/playback/special_content/date_time.md

 # Date and time

+Slideshow can display current date and/or time on the screen using content type `Date/Time`.
+The date and time of the Android device will be used as the source.

 ## Real time clock (RTC)

 Keeping the information about current time requires electricity.
 Same as your wristwatch won’t work without a battery, a clock in an electronic device requires power.
 When a device is turned off, unplugged from a power source and has no battery, there is no electricity to keep the internal clock of the device running, and it powers off as well.
 When you power on such a device, it either starts with some date set by the manufacturer or the same date and time as when it was last powered off.